NidhiThanki/TaxiAggregatorAndSelector/README.txt

 main.py
 - is a driver file.
 - have code to create customer and taxi objects.
-- can be used to read default customer or taxis from csv file.
+- can be used to read registered customer or taxis.
+- can be used to update registered customer data.
 - used for creating taxi booking for registered customers asynchronously.

 src folder